By using this website, you agree to our privacy policy

 A hose pipe is the best way to keep the stone wet, but otherwise this is easiest if you use a pump instead of a bucket.
 It is essential to use plenty of clean water and to keep the brush wet at all times.
 I like using kitchen roll as it is very soft and soaks up lots of water.
 Remember to keep rinsing and scraping the water away after brushing each time and never leave the stone to dry without thoroughly rinsing.

-6.Do not be tempted to scrub hard or expect a pristine stone: gentle is key!
+6.Do not be tempted to scrub hard or expect a pristine stone: gentleness is key!

 7.Never use household cleaners